andrewKOwong/mixedconclusions/content/blog/clps_survey_vars/index.md

       handle it elegant, I just built in some check conditions in the main loop.

+### Running the Extraction Script

+## Verification app
 - Some discovered after verification app

-## Verification app
 - number small enough that I could look through it.
 Found some errors.
 - Chose streamlit because it's fairly easy to get started
 - Early prototype was drawing a bunch of columns, and then all 276 variables.